 Positioning toolbars on the same row

 Toolbars can be positioned next to each other in the same row.
+For example, the Standard toolbar is positioned next to the Formatting toolbar when you first start a Microsoft Office program.
 When you put multiple toolbars in the same row, there might not be enough room to display all of the buttons.
 If there isn't enough room, the buttons that you have used most recently are displayed.